eshajulka/BC-COMS-1016.github.io/policies.md

 Friday night (11:59pm).

 ~~There are no late day for the labs~~ Late days can now be used for the labs.

+#### Dropped Homeworks and Labs
+To account for issues that arise in these uncertain times, we will drop your lowest **two** homeworks and labs.

 ### Barnard Student Honor Code
 Approved by the student body in 1912 and updated in 2016, the Code states: